Database cinema: Database artists

 Dziga Vertov can be seen as an even earlier database filmmaker.
-Manovich cites Vertovs Man with a Movie Camera (USSR, 1929) as the most important example of database imagination in modern media art.
+Manovich cites Vertov's Man with a Movie Camera (USSR, 1929) as the most important example of database imagination in modern media art.
 The film has three levels: Cameraman filming the shots, audience watching the finished film and shots from street life in Ukrainian cities edited in chronological order of that particular day.
 While the last level can be seen as text or ‘the story’, the other two can be seen as meta-texts.
 By the use of meaningful effects, discovering the world by this ‘kino-eye’ Vertov uses the normally static and objective database as a dynamic and subjective form.